 - RWA members support the preservation of authorial and intellectual property rights.

 - RWA members strive for excellence and integrity in the profession of romance writing.

 - RWA members strive to treat fellow members, RWA staff, and others with respect.

 - RWA members observe and adhere to all of RWA's Bylaws, policies and other rules.

-An RWA member shall be subject to disciplinary action if the actions of such member are determined, in accordance with the Disciplinary Procedures in the most current edition of Robert's Rules of Order Newly Revised, to constitute one or more of the following:
+An RWA member shall be subject to disciplinary action if the actions of such member are determined to constitute one or more of the following: